GiselleChaves/costManagementSystem/out/production/costManagementSystem/README.md

 - Open the file of the project;
 - Open the terminal and use the command "code ." to open the IDE if you are using the VsCode;
-- In the Class "TrainCompositionSystem you can follow the steps:
+- In the Class "App.java" you can follow the steps:

   - In the taskbar click on "run";
   - Click in the option "run withouth debugging";